Kyriosity/read-write/README+/pencraft/README+/kyrios-markdown_on_git.md

 HTML elements are in play even for the purest text: markdown has neither non-breaking space nor a hyphen.

-The richer the content the more HTML you will use.
+The richer the content, the more HTML you will use.
 The use of HTML is inevitable in cells of `<table>`<i>s</i>.

 ## Tips, and advice

 Advice Nr&thinsp;1 is **don't even try to hack git markdown**.
-Even if you manage to style some stuff one day Git may sweep it out.
+Even if you manage to style some stuff one day, Git may sweep it out.

 Besides symbols, the best HTML pals of markdown writers are